killian1024/dirconf/README.md

 ### dirconf ###

-dirconf is a simple C++ program whose propose is apply directories configuration files.
+dirconf is a simple C++ program whose propose is apply directories configuration files mainly editing the GNOME Virtual file system directories metatada.
 Currently only implemented for nemo.
 For more information use `./dirconf --help` command.